 8. Agile transformation is only about productivity: Speed and adaptability are the real benefits of agile transformation.
 While supersonic speed, versatility, and enhanced employee engagement increase output, the main role of agile is to cement a place of strength.

 10. Agile transformations are possible in 6 months: Agile transformations are not possible overnight.
 Read as 6 months.
 They could either take 1 or 3 years.
 The merits appear quickly where there are agile bases and pilots.
 Full-scale agile transformation takes several years and needs the application of evolving agile practices

 Additional Reading: Agile Transformation and High-Performance Teams

-Agile transformations fail only because organizations have a lack of understanding of the Agile methodology.
+Bottom-LineAgile transformations fail only because organizations lack an understanding of the Agile methodology.
 The leadership should be educated and made aware of the advantages of agile.
 Only this can eliminate the resistance to agile values.
 The lack of leadership participation is one of the main reasons why Agile fails.